+Along the gradient of coral species removal, we identified that the exclusion of 25% of the coral species reduced 50% of TD of coral-associated fish, but did not affect FD.
+The steepest decline of the FD of coral-associated fish happened after 40% of the coral species were removed (Fig. 4).
+The curves showed a reduction of 50% of the fish FD from 40% to 87% coral species loss (Fig. 4).
+Going forward in the secondary extinctions, the loss of corals caused a linear decrease in the TD and FD of co-occurring fish (Fig. 4), showing overall low network robustness to indirect effects of coral species removal.

-Our findings suggest that coral loss has the potential to decrease the trait area of fish assemblages at the province scale by 69% (Fig. 4A).
-However, this estimation does not fully consider the trait redundancy observed between coral-associated and co-occurring fish species (n=63) and the remaining fish species (n=50).
-Specifically, coral-associated and co-occurring fish occupy 69% of the provincial trait space area, while the remaining fish occupy 87% of this area, with a significant overlap (illustrated by the light gray polygon in Fig. 4A).
+Our trait-space analysis shows that 100% coral species loss has the potential to decrease the trait area of fish assemblages at the province scale by 69% (Fig. 5A).
+However, this estimation only considers total trait space area, and does not fully consider the trait redundancy observed between coral-associated and co-occurring fish species (n=63) and the remaining fish species (n=50).
+Specifically, coral-associated and co-occurring fish occupy 69% of the provincial trait space area, while the remaining fish occupy 87% of provincial trait space area, with a significant overlap (Fig. 5A).
 An area of 11% of the provincial trait space area is exclusively occupied by coral-associated and co-occurring fish.
-This redundancy between removed and remaining species may partially alleviate the loss of functional diversity caused by cascading extinctions from coral-associated to co-occurring fish, despite significant declines in taxonomic diversity.

-Furthermore, our results also show that 43% of the provincial trait space is occupied by species that are vulnerable to extinction, including Epinephelus marginatus, Lutjanus cyanopterus, Mycteroperca interstitialis, Rhomboplites aurorubens, and Scarus trispinosus (which is also a coral-associated fish).
-Notably, these species are situated in peripheral areas of the trait space occupied by few species (Fig. 4A).
+Furthermore, our analyses also show that 43% of the provincial trait space is occupied by species that are vulnerable to extinction, including Epinephelus marginatus, Lutjanus cyanopterus, Mycteroperca interstitialis, Rhomboplites aurorubens, and Scarus trispinosus (which is also a coral-associated fish).
+Notably, these species are situated in peripheral areas of the trait space occupied by few species (Fig. 5A).

-In addition to the effects on trait space area (FD), cascading extinctions lead to less densely filled trait spaces (Fig. 4-B3).
-There is a high concentration of species in the core of the trait space (hot colors, Fig. 4-B3).
+In addition to the effects on trait space area (FD), cascading extinctions lead to less densely filled trait spaces (Fig. 5-B3).
+There is a high concentration of species in the core of the trait space (hot colors, Fig. 5-B3).
 The direct and indirect effects of coral loss affected species distributed within and along the edge of this core, resulting in lower functional variation among species (as shown by the marginal histograms).
-Regarding the traits per se (Fig. 4A), coral loss would directly affect species belonging to low trophic levels, with both small and large body sizes, occupying shallow and warm waters, and with small group sizes and aspect ratios (red areas in Fig. 4-B1).
-While also affecting species in similar trait space zones, the indirect effect additionally influenced species with large body sizes and aspect ratios (red areas in Fig. 4-B2).
+Regarding the traits per se, coral loss would directly affect species belonging to low trophic levels, with both small and large body sizes, occupying shallow and warm waters, and with small group sizes and aspect ratios (red areas in Fig. 5C, 1 vs 2).
+While also affecting species in similar trait space zones, the indirect effect additionally influenced species with large body sizes and aspect ratios (red areas in Fig. 5C, 2 vs 3).